 Data literacy is not just about collecting accurate information and interpreting it correctly.
 It’s also essential for understanding how to make safe and ethical decisions around data use.
 What to collect and how to store it securely are questions of growing importance in every industry.

-Companies are now finding they have an ethical and legal responsibility towards stakeholders to take good care of the data they store.
+Companies are now finding they have an ethical and legal responsibility toward stakeholders to take good care of the data they store.
 Safeguarding customer privacy and confidentiality is a must – and legally enforceable, what with the EU’s GDPR legislation applying to Australian businesses.
 Importantly, you can’t ensure end-to-end security of your company’s data without a widespread, solid understanding of how to interact with it.

 Futureproof your employability